Alonso-del-Arte/chess/doc/OpeningsAndDefenses.md

 Rxe7.
 Of course in regular chess, such a strategy would just be the pointless sacrifice of a rook.
 It might be worthwhile in the three-check variant, however.

+In antichess, Black is likely to respond with b5, which then means you must respond with axb5.
+Then Black won't offer anything else for capture, because then you must play Rxa7.
+But at least Black is then forced to play Rxa7 as well.

 #### Ware opening reclassified as R&eacute;ti opening

 1. a4 Nf6